 As a fiancé visa applicant, you’ll need to prove that you intend to marry a United States citizen whom you’ve met, in person, at least once in the past two years.

 The law requires that you provide evidence of your relationship and plans to get married, but doesn’t specify exactly what may qualify as proof.

 This leaves room for a variety of forms of evidence.

 When you submit your fiancé visa application, you should also provide as much evidence of your marriage plans as possible.

 This can range from wedding announcements to receipts for your venue or pictures of

 Because evidence of your relationship can be provided in a wide variety of forms, it’s best to cast a wide net and provide multiple different types of evidence.

-Correspondence between you and your potential spouse is also a valid and important way to prove that you have a satisfactory relationship.
-Communication happens in so many ways, and most of that evidence will be deemed acceptable too.
+Correspondence between you and your potential spouse is also a valid and important way to prove the validity of your relationship.

 Emails and instant message conversations should be gathered and saved, including the dates and times of communication.